 Options settings are not stored in the individual console memories but are saved and loaded separately using the buttons on each Options screen.
 This allows changes to be made without invalidating any saved memories.
 Changes to options take effect as soon as they are made, however if they are not saved, the next time the desk boots up the options will revert to their previous settings.
 Upon loading the options settings from the file on the hard disk, any changes made will be over-written unless they have been saved.
-This allows changes to be tried out without losing the original settings and these original settings can be restored without having to re-boot the system.
+This allows changes to be tried without losing the original settings and the original settings can be restored without having to re-boot the system.

-Screens for setup and control of an audio network system These screens are only visible if Hydra audio networking is installed.
+Screens for setup and control of a Hydra network system (Only visible if the Hydra audio networking system is installed).